-Because the HIS Program uses a pay-as-you-go funding structure, a municipal bond rate of 4.29% was used to determine the total pension liability for the program.
-The source of the municipal bond rate is the Bond Buyer General Obligation 20-Bond Municipal Bond Index rate in effect as of June 30, 2014.
+Because the HIS Program uses a pay-as-you-go funding structure, a municipal bond rate of 3.80% for the measurement date of June 30, 2015, and 4.29% for the measurement date of June 30, 2014, was used to determine the total pension liability for the program.
+The source of the municipal bond rate is the Bond Buyer General Obligation 20-Bond Municipal Bond Index.
 Mortality assumptions for both plans were based on the Generational RP-2000 with Projection Scale BB tables.

-There were no changes in benefit terms for either FRS or HIS that affected the total pension liability since the prior measurement date.
-There were no changes between the measurement date and the reporting date which significantly impact the State's proportionate share of the net pension liability, deferred outflows, deferred inflows and pension expense for either FRS or HIS.
+There were no changes in benefit terms for either FRS or HIS that affected the total pension liability since the most recent measurement date.
+There were no changes between the measurement date and the reporting date which significantly impact the Fund's proportionate share of the net pension liability, deferred outflows, deferred inflows and pension expense for either FRS or HIS.

-The following changes in actuarial assumptions occurred in 2014:
+The following changes in actuarial assumptions occurred in 2015:

-- FRS:As of June 30, 2014, the inflation rate assumption was decreased from 3.00% to 2.60%, the real payroll growth assumption was decreased from 1.00% to 0.65%, and the overall payroll growth rate assumption was decreased from 4.00% to 3.25%.
-The long-term expected rate of return decreased from 7.75% to 7.65% - HIS:The municipal rate used to determine total pension liability decreased from 4.63% to 4.29%.
+- FRS: There were no changes in actuarial assumptions.
+As of June 30, 2015, the inflation rate assumption remained at 2.60%, the real payroll growth assumption remained at 0.65%, and the overall payroll growth rate assumption remained at 3.25%.
+The long-term expected rate of return remained at 7.65%. - HIS: The municipal rate used to determine total pension liability decreased from 4.29% to 3.80%.
+The following changes in actuarial assumptions occurred in 2014: - FRS: As of June 30, 2014, the inflation rate assumption was decreased from 3.00% to 2.60%, the real payroll growth assumption was decreased from 1.00% to 0.65%, and the overall payroll growth rate assumption was decreased from 4.00% to 3.25%.
+The long-term expected rate of return decreased from 7.75% to 7.65% - HIS: The municipal rate used to determine total pension liability decreased from 4.63% to 4.29%.

 The long-term expected rate of return on FRS pension plan investments was determined using a forward-looking capital market economic model, which includes an adjustment for the inflation assumption.
-The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:
+The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following tables: